 Do you abandon your goal entirely, or can you start again?

 I learned that the key to success in any commitment, especially one as spiritually significant as Lent, lies not in perfection but in perseverance and grace.
-If you’ve failed to keep your Lenten commitment, take heart—you can always start again. so lets start gain together!
+If you’ve failed to keep your Lenten commitment, take heart—you can always start again.
+So let’s start gaining together!

 1. Acknowledge the Slip-Up Without undue Guilt